-Do you sometimes get frustrated with how much time you spend on your phone without doing anything?
+We usually grab our phones to look for fun online, be it streaming services or bonus codes such as Karamba Bonus Code or for educational material.
+But have you ever thought about using apps on your phone for something more practical?
 Well, good news!
 You can now help the environment with the help of your trusty smartphone companion.
 I stumbled upon several apps that either help protect the environment or actively work on its restoration.
 Here are 5 apps I think you will enjoy.

 WeDontHaveTime: Climate Change